-Kevin Swander enters his first season as an assistant coach at South Carolina.
+Kevin Swander enters his fifth season as an assistant coach at South Carolina.
 A 13-time All-American at Indiana, Swander brings an extensive swimming background with him to the Gamecock coaching staff.

 A native of Greenwood, Ind., Swander got his start in coaching as a graduate assistant at Indiana from 2008-09.
 During the stint with his alma mater, Swander did video analysis work and provided detailed analysis and technique suggestions to the coaching staff.
 He also assisted with on-campus recruiting, managed equipment and helped maintain recruit files.

 Following his graduate assistantship at Indiana, Swander spent the 2009-10 season as an assistant coach at Bloomington High School South, where he was in charge of weights and strength training and the breaststroke group.

 As a swimmer, Swander has compiled a long list of accolades.
 A two-time Big Ten Swimmer of the Championships, Swander helped lead Indiana to its first Big Ten title in 21 years in 2006 as he won the 100-yard breaststroke, finished third in the 200-yard breaststroke and fourth in the 200-yard IM.
 He went on to finish second in the 100 breaststroke at the 2006 NCAA Championships.
 Along with earning 13 All-America honors during his Hoosier career, he was also a five-time individual Big Ten champion.

 Swander was a five-time U.S. National Team member and a three-time Olympic Trials finalist.
 At the 2004 ConocoPhillips National Championships, Swander captured the 100-meter breaststroke national title.
 He won silver medals at the 2005 World University Games in the 100 breaststroke, 50-meter breaststroke and 400-meter medley relay.
 At the 2009 World University Games, he claimed gold in both the 50 breaststroke and 400 medley relay.